RednibCoding/NConio/README.md

 ## License

-NConio is open-source software distributed under the MIT license.
+nconio is open-source software distributed under the MIT license.